+Name and address

+Description/purpose

-Name and address Description/purpose Quality of facility
+Quality of facility

-Trevor Square Knightsbridge London SW7 1DT Grid Ref: TQ275795 Trevor Square is a small secluded square surrounding an oblong private garden that was built as part of a planned residential development in the early C19th, named after the Trevor family, who continued to own the land until the early C20th.
-In c.1704 Sir John Trevor had leased a late C17th mansion here, later called Powis House after a later tenant, purchasing the freehold in c.1715 when he acquired additional adjacent land.
+Trevor Square Knightsbridge London SW7 1DT Grid Ref: TQ275795

+Trevor Square is a small secluded square surrounding an oblong private garden that was built as part of a planned residential development in the early C19th, named after the Trevor family, who continued to own the land until the early C20th.
+In c.1704 Sir John Trevor had leased a late C17th mansion here. later called Powis House after a later tenant, purchasing the freehold in c.1715 when he acquired additional adjacent land.

 The garden is surrounded by a high hedge and chain link fence and is laid out with an oblong lawn with crescent beds at either end.
 A number of the early C19th buildings remain and 10 C19th cast-iron lamp standards surround the garden.

 The mature gardens are highly regarded and managed by a local residents' group.

-Statutory designations Pla inning permissions

-London Squares Preservation / Act 1931.

-Lies in Knightsbridge Conserva ition Area.
+Lies in Knightsbridge Conservation Area.

 LBII: Nos.1; 2 & 3; 4-16; 23-37; 38 Trevor Square; 10 lamp standards.

-Statutory designations

-N/A

-Planning permissions

-N/A

-NPPF criteria

-Close to the community

-A traditional London garden sq uare surrounded residential properties.
+A traditional London garden square surrounded by residential properties.

-Demonstrably special to t ne local community?

-his son, William Willmer Pococ Viscount Dungannon agreed to having been designed from 1810 onwards by arc k.
-The initial design was approved by fellow arch demolish his Powis House in 1811 to make way ompleted in 1820; most of them were completed nitect Philip Hardwick.
-Arthur Hill-Trevor, 3rd y for the new development.
-The first houses
+The garden has historic value, having been designed from 1810 onwards by architect William Fuller Pocock, followed by his son, William Willmer Pocock.
+The initial design was approved by fellow architect Philip Hardwick.
+Arthur Hill-Trevor, 3rd Viscount Dungannon agreed to demolish his Powis House in 1811 to make way for the new development.
+The first houses surrounding the square were completed in 1820; most of them were completed by 1827.